Owa Hutterite Colony: Doctrine

 In the early days, there was greater adherence to conservative Dariusleut doctrine, with colonists living an austere lifestyle – this was often learned firsthand, as many founding Ōwa members lived for extended periods in Hutterite colonies in North America, including Wilson Colony.
 This caused some friction, with member Katizum Tamura pushing for a more modernistic approach to life, against the inclinations of the conservative First Minister Reverend Izeki.
 This eventually lead to Tamura and his family leaving the colony with his wife and three children.

 Despite this, by 2009 a less strict lifestyle had steadily been adopted, more reminiscent of the liberal Schmiedeleut Hutterite branch than the founding conservative Dariusleut tradition; this is reflected in the organizational structure, and also personal choices such as the wearing of wristwatches, the discarding of traditional Hutterite headgear for both men and women, and women's wearing of trousers for work – something which would be unthinkable in North American Hutterite colonies.
 This has been speculated to be a consequence of the Colony's gender imbalance, which heavily favors women.

-In some areas, however, the Ōwa Colony's lifestyle significantly deviates even from the most liberal trends of some North American Hutterite colonies.
-For example, public access to a television and DVD player for all members, church services being held only once a week instead of once a day, and sending children to a local school instead of educating them on the Colony, which has been described as "The greatest difference between Ōwa Colony and the North American colonies".
+In some areas, however, the Ōwa Colony's lifestyle significantly deviated even from the most liberal trends of some North American Hutterite colonies.
+For example, public access to a television and DVD player for all members, church services being held only once a week instead of once a day, and sending children to a local school instead of educating them on the colony, which has been described as "The greatest difference between Ōwa Colony and the North American colonies".

 Population

 In 1971 the group that would form Ōwa Colony had 19 members (4 men, 11 women and 4 children).
 The population would peak in 1981 with about thirty members, from where it steadily declined.
 Despite early hopes of establishing a self-sustaining population, children born into the Ōwa Colony later married outside the community and left.
-Some of these adults born into the Colony still continue as members of the Hutterite Church, and occasionally contribute labour, remaining in contact with their families on the Colony, but do not live communally themselves.
+Some of these adults born into the Colony still continued as members of the Hutterite Church, and occasionally contributed labour, remaining in contact with their families on the Colony, but do not live communally themselves.
 By 2010 there were 9 members (7 still living in the community), mostly elderly people.
 The demographic outlook of the Ōwa Colony has been described as "grim", and "destined for extinction", mirroring a nationwide Japanese trend of low fertility and an aging population.
 After the death of Rev. Fumio "Joseph" Kikuta, his wife Yukio became the last spokesperson of the community.
 Eventually Ōwa Colony was disbanded on December 31, 2019.